THE FULL FATT SOUND

 Is there a cost to being in the choir?

 No, there isn’t a membership fee or a cost to being in the choir.
-However, as the choir is currently running without funding we will ask for people to either print their own sheet music, bring it with them digitally (eg. on a tablet) or to cover the costs of us providing printed music.
+However, as the choir is currently running without funding we will ask for people who are able to do so to contribute towards the costs of printing etc. (this is done on a pay what you can/solidarity basis).

 Is the rehearsal venue accessible?

-The CBSO building has good accessibility, and step free access throughout.
-Our rehearsal space is on the 1st floor, which can be accessed via a lift.
+The REP building has good accessibility, and step free access throughout.
+Our rehearsal space is on the 2nd floor, which is accessed via a lift.
 If you have any specific questions about access please email hello@fattprojects.org and we’ll get back to you asap.